fnl/gnamed/README.rst

 implemented directly with the underlying DB drivers.
 Therefore, only the following DBs are currently supported with fast loading:

 - PostgreSQL (suffix -pg; driver: **psycopg2**)

 To use fast loading, the first repository to load into a just initialized database (i.e., only containing the NCBI Taxonomy) must be Entrez.
-Then the two UniProt files may be fast-loaded and finally all other repositories should be added in any preferred order.
+Then the two UniProt files (or only SwissProt, if you do not want to use TrEMBL) may be fast-loaded and finally all other repositories should be added in any preferred order.
 To activate the fast loader instead of the regular Parser/ORM mechanism, append the suffix ``pg`` to the repository key, e.g., to fast load Entrez into a Postgres DB use:
 ``gnamed load entrezpg gene2pubmed gene_info``.